vlobos-ossandon/vlobos-ossandon.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p align="justify">
 Hi!
-I am a researcher at <a href="http://wic.cl/" target="_blank">Web Intelligence Centre</a> of the Engineering Faculty, Universidad de Chile.
+I am a researcher and data scientist at <a href="http://wic.cl/" target="_blank">Web Intelligence Centre</a> of the Engineering Faculty, Universidad de Chile.
 I studied Engineering in Information Systems and Management Research at the Economy and Business Faculty (FEN), Universidad de Chile.
 </p>

 <p align="justify">